MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

       * Note: Environments can have any name, but we recommend naming them based on their intended use

+    * Packages:

-    * Packages: Python - Version 3.10 is recommended
+      * Version 3.10

-      * Note: Check the `MHKiT-MATLAB MATLAB/Python compatiability matrix <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_ to verify that the Python version selected is compatible with your version of MATLAB.
+      * Note: Check the `MHKiT-MATLAB MATLAB/Python compatibility matrix <https://github.com/MHKiT-Software/MHKiT-MATLAB?tab=readme-ov-file#software-requirements>`_ to verify that the Python version selected is compatible with your version of MATLAB.

 .. image:: ./figures/install_anaconda_setup_environment.png
   :width: 500